sdenton11/bball/README.md

 Step 3: Run the script by typing `python3 process_data.py Data/  --p PLAYER_NAME --s SPLIT_CATEGORY`

-For example, try `python3 process_data.py Data/  --p steph --s opponent`
+For example, try `python3 process_data.py Data/  --s opponent --p steph`

 If you leave anything blank, it will run it for all of that category.
 For example, let's get all player's game result splits: `python3 process_data.py Data/ --s game_result`